 Our mathematics curriculum was developed utilizing the Five Steps to a Balanced Math Program.
 The five steps included in the program design are modeled after the recommendations of the National Council of Teachers of Mathematics (NCTM) and implementation of the program supports MAS teachers in building mathematically powerful students.
 The ﬁve steps program emphasizes supporting students to not only solve mathematical problems, but to effectively communicate their understanding to others.
 The curriculum is designed so that teachers provide “balanced” instruction to support students in learning more than “procedural” or computational mathematics.
 The curriculum is deliberately created to support students in gaining a deep understanding of math so that they can apply their math skills and reasoning abilities to solve real-life problems requiring mathematical solutions.

-High school students at MAS receive one core math class for 90 minutes per day, five days per week.
-High school students receive additional math support through classroom based math intervention if it is determined through multiple data points that they are not proficient in mathematics.
+Elementary and high school students at MAS receive one core math class for 90 minutes per day, five days per week.

 The physical education and health curriculum are designed to provide students with the necessary skills needed to learn about, and improve their fitness and health, while having fun through activities that allow the utilization of fine and gross motor skills.
 The physical education curriculum allows the opportunity to teach active participation in group games, develop the habits to maintain physical well-being, focus on conflict resolution and team building skills, and provide opportunities to challenge students both mentally and physically.
 The health education curriculum allows students to learn more about their bodies, including healthy choices that will improve the quality of their lives.
 Performance-based/project-based learning activities are utilized for both physical education and health education.
 In addition, the curriculum is rich in opportunities to read and write in order to support student attainment of the learning standards for the content area, and to improve their abilities in reading and writing.